 We have a defined contribution 401(k) plan ("Plan") covering substantially all of our employees.
-In the past three calendar years, we made matching cash contributions equal to 50% of each participant's contribution during the Plan year up to a maximum amount equal to the lesser of 3% of each participant's annual compensation or \$9,150 and \$8,700 for the years ended December 31, 2022 and 2021, respectively.
+We make matching cash contributions equal to 50% of each participant's contribution during the Plan year up to a maximum amount equal to the lesser of 3% of each participant's annual compensation or \$9,900 and \$9,150 for the years ended December 31, 2023 and 2022, respectively.
 Such amounts were recorded as expense in the corresponding years.
 We may also contribute additional discretionary amounts to the Plan as we determine.
-For the years ended December 31, 2022 and 2021, we contributed \$1.4 million and \$1.3 million, respectively, to the Plan.
+For the years ended December 31, 2023 and 2022, we contributed \$1.0 million and \$1.4 million, respectively, to the Plan.
 No discretionary contributions have been made to the Plan since its inception.